 I'm a fourth-year student at UC Berkeley, studying Computer Science and Applied Mathematics.

-I perform ML research.
+I conduct ML research.
 I work with Sergey Levine in deep reinforcement learning, and with Ben Brown in interpretable machine learning.

 I teach probability.
-This fall, I'm teaching Stat 140: Probability for Data Science , a course I co-developed two years ago.
+Next spring, I'm teaching Stat 140: Probability for Data Science , a course I co-developed two years ago.

 - At PASC 2018, I gave a talk on interpretable generative models for multi-omics data in the Use of AI to Analyze Complex Biological Systems mini-symposium.
 Slides coming soon!